 The rubber tree is fast growing.
 In its natural habitat, it is an emergent tree, soaring beyond the rainforest canopy to heights in excess of forty meters (130 feet).
 In the endless competition for sunlight that takes places in tropical forests, rubber trees will often be the first species to take advantage of a break in the forest canopy caused by the fall of another tree species.

 Rubber trees have soft wood, with limbs that emerge high up the trunk to branch outwards.
 They produce pungent yellowish flowers and a capsule-like fruit, and can live for more than one hundred years.
-But of course, what makes rubber trees remarkable is the milky substance that emerges from them whenever their inner bark is damaged or cut into.
+But of course, what makes rubber trees so special is the milky substance that emerges from them whenever their inner bark is cut into or damaged.
 It is this pure white latex that is the source of natural rubber.

 Latex is a plant product composed of a complex mixture of substances, including resins, fats and waxes, suspended in a water-based medium containing salts, sugars, alkaloids, enzymes and tannins.
 Latex circulates within the tree via branching tubes which penetrate the tree’s plant tissue.
 When these tubes are damaged, cut into, or methodically “tapped”, the tree’s white latex will “bleed” from it.